Head-to-head

 - →Teams embracing web standards

 SvelteKit excels in high-performance web applications, while Remix shines with data-driven web applications.
-Choose SvelteKit if you prioritize performance and full-stack capabilities, and Remix if you need server-driven architecture and web standards.
+Choose SvelteKit if you prioritise performance and full-stack capabilities, and Remix if you need server-driven architecture and web standards.